-Eugenics, or the concept of pure breeding to improve a population ( and conversely, preventing unsuitable people from breeding) was popularised in late Victorian times by Francis Galton, a distant relative of Darwin.
+Eugenics, meaning ‘well born’ introduced the concept of pure breeding to improve a population, (and conversely, preventing unsuitable people from breeding).
+It was popularised in late Victorian times by Francis Galton, a distant relative of Darwin.
 Galton used Darwin’s theories of natural selection and ‘survival of the fittest’ as the basis for his eugenic movement.
 Eugenics was hugely influential in social policy around the turn of the 20th century, particularly in the USA where the eugenics movement was funded by the Carnegie, Ford and Kellogg foundations.

 *Ellen Pinsent (1866-1949) was married to Hume Pinsent, a prominent Birmingham solicitor.
 Ellen was made a dame in 1938 for her work in the care of mentally impaired children.
 Prior to the First World War, the Pinsent family lived at Lordswood House, in the Birmingham suburb of Harbourne.
 By strange coincidence, Lordswood House was built by Montagu Lomax’s father, the reverend Thomas Smith, and Lomax lived here until he was 9 years old.